 Landlord and Tenant

-Entering into a lease is often the first step of renting.
-But what happens when the tenant wants to:
+Entering into a lease is the first step in renting a commercial property.
+But what happens when at a later date the tenant wants to:

 a) Carry out work at and alter the property?

-b) Assign the benefit of the lease to a third party (share occupation or sell the business)?
-Or
+b) Assign the benefit of the lease to a third party (for example where the tenant wishes to sell their business, or expand into larger premises)?

 c) Vary the lease?

-The extent to which alterations can be made is governed by the lease:
+The extent to which alterations can be made is usually governed by the lease:

-1. Absolute covenants prohibit any alterations to the property in its entirety.
+- Absolute covenants prohibit any alterations to the property

-2. Qualified covenants allow alterations to be carried out, subject to the landlord’s consent.
+- Qualified covenants allow alterations to be carried out, subject to the landlord’s consent, possibly with the additional proviso that

-This sets out the specific changes the tenant is authorised to make under the lease and when, and benefits both parties because there is a clear record of any changes made and it reduces the possibility of any later disputes.
+This document sets out the specific changes the tenant is authorised to make under the lease and when, and benefits both parties because there is a clear record of any changes made, thereby reducing the possibility of disputes later on.

 Ensuring compliance with planning laws and regulations is also vital prior to altering the property.